mactul/powermake/documentation.md

 #### powermake.linkers.Linker

-There is 11 predefined linkers, that can be instanciated exactly like [powermake.compilers.Compiler](#powermakecompilerscompiler).
+There is 11 predefined linkers, that can be instantiated exactly like [powermake.compilers.Compiler](#powermakecompilerscompiler).
 ```py
 powermake.linkers.LinkerGNU
 powermake.linkers.LinkerLD